jpatel531/journey_planner/README.md

 leg.path.line_string #=> returns a JSON array of coordinates travelled through, e.g. "[[51.45151025215, -0.41971520833],[51.45144462064, -0.41951598516],[51.45227139887, -0.41881099496]]"

-leg.instruction #=> returns an object representing instructions for the leg itself, not the whole journey.
+leg.instruction #=> returns an object representing instructions for the leg itself.

 ```